 Aircall is a call center system for live customer support.

 Customer health and feedback tools

-Collecting, understanding, and acting on customer feedback is vital for businesses, big and small.
-Customer success managers have a responsibility to proactively collect customer feedback and make it available to the rest of the company.
+Collecting, understanding, and acting on customer feedback is vital for businesses, big and small, who want to be truly customer-centric.
+Customer success managers have a responsibility to proactively collect feedback on customer sentiment and make it available to the rest of the company.
 Here are some tools that’ll help you do just that: